breun/Exposed/documentation-website/Writerside/topics/Home.md

-# Introduction
+# Exposed Documentation

 Welcome to the Exposed documentation!

-Exposed is a lightweight SQL library on top of JDBC driver for <a href="https://github.com/JetBrains/kotlin">Kotlin</a>.
-It has two flavors of database access: type-safe SQL wrapping DSL (Domain-Specific Language) and lightweight DAO (Data Access Object).
+Exposed is a <a href="https://github.com/JetBrains/kotlin">Kotlin</a> SQL database library.
+It has two flavors of database access: a lightweight ORM (using DAO) and type-safe SQL (using DSL).

 Exposed supports the following databases:
 * H2
 * MariaDB
 * MySQL